samyak45/samyak45.github.io/about.md

 author_avatar:
 author_name: Samyak Choudhary
 title: About Samyak
-fav_posts:
-  post_1 : ['Rebels - Who they are and Why you need them','rebels-who-they-are-and-why-you-need-them/', 'Tired of tolerating rebels?
-Sorry to say but you can't do without them.'] post_2 : ['We All Think', 'We-All-Think/', 'Why can't other people just think?
-Maybe they do, just not the way you do.']
 ---

 > “Follow the path of the unsafe, independent thinker.
 Expose your ideas to the dangers of controversy.
 Speak your mind and fear less the label of 'crack-pot' than the stigma of conformity.
 And on issues that seem important to you, stand up and be counted at any cost.”